 Early Life & College Career

-Terrell Eldorado Owens was born in Alexander City, Alabama and attended Benjamin Russell High School.
-After finally getting the chance to start on his high school football team in his junior year, Owens showed his talent and earned a spot at the University of Tennessee at Chattanooga.
+Terrell Eldorado Owens was born to L.C.
+Russell and Marilyn Heard in Alexander City, Alabama, and he attended Benjamin Russell High School.
+After finally getting the chance to start on his high school football team his junior year, Owens showed his talent and earned a spot at the University of Tennessee at Chattanooga.

 While in college, T.O. was more than an American football player.
 Not only did Owens play wide receiver for the Mocs, but he was also on the basketball team and ran track and field.
 He was extremely talented and was seriously impressive during his four years, catching 290 passes for 4,163 yards and 42 touchdowns.
 Playing on an FCS team didn’t help Owens’ national status, which led to him being drafted a little later than he should have.